mw44118/your-own-kind-of-dictionary/main.rst

 Why I want a dictionary
 =======================

 Don't get me wrong -- I love relational databases.
-But I wanted to explore what happens when a system doesn't start with a type-based schema at the core.
+But I'm tired of them.
+And I wanted to explore what happens when a system has a schema-free database at the core.

-Instead, I wanted to build a system where the schema is trivial to bend to fit the project at hand.

 Here's how I use this system to keep track of the myriad home improvement tasks I've got in mind::